Choosing the correct size violin, viola, or cello

 Here's a guide on choosing the correct cello size:

-Here's a guide on choosing the correct violin size:
+Here's a guide on choosing the correct violin and viola size:

 Inch measurements show the arm lengths needed for a comfortable playing experience.